rroaa/city-market-website/README.md

 # CityMarket
 City Market is a simple website where supermarket's staff can manage the supermarket operations such as adding new items to the supermarket, contract with new suppliers and add them to the suppliers list.
 In addition to update their information and view lists of them.

+Made as a pre-requisite for the testing phase in ISTQB Bootcamp's capstone project.

 Operations that can be done using CityMarket Website:

 * Add new item to the supermarket.